melissa-zhang/Kh-and-HFI/README.md

 2024.04.22:

-These short programs were written in support of the article "Khovanov homology and involutive Heegaard Floer homology" by Akram Alishahi, Linh Truong, and Melissa Zhang.
+These short programs were written in support of the article "Khovanov homology and the Involutive Heegaard Floer homology of branched double covers" by Akram Alishahi, Linh Truong, and Melissa Zhang.

 Omega.py verifies that the explicit representative $\Omega$ of the homotopy equivalence between the Id bidmodule and the box-tensor of two Auroux-Zarev pieces described in Section 3.1 of the article.